-Test 14 : Any special stock or delivery messages attached to the product are displayed correctly. e.g. delayed delivery on an item, item must be signed for, item has to be delivered separately.
+Test 14 : Any special stock or delivery messages attached to the product are display correctly. e.g. delayed delivery on an item, item must be signed for, item has to be delivered separately.

-If the user is looking for a specific item in your store, it’s easier to find by entering a search term in the search bar, rather than navigate through the category sections.
+If the shopper is looking for a specific item, it’ll be easier to find by using the search function rather than navigating via the category sections.